 How to help: Making cards for the elderly and sick is an easy yet meaningful way to lift a patient’s spirits and make a difference to their day.
 Residents of The Pines retirement community and patients of The Cayman Islands Cancer Society love to receive artwork and cards made by kids.

 Who can help: Children of all artistic abilities and ages can make cards for residents and patients.
 Why not make it a craft activity the next time your child has a play date!

 Host a Bake Sale for Charity

-How to help: Let children sell homemade cakes and donate the proceeds to a charity of their choice.
+How to help: Let children sell homemade cakes and donate the proceeds to a charity of their choice, such as the NCVO, who protect and help children in need.
 Not only do the kids feel the satisfaction of helping a cause, but they also get to flex their baking and maths skills.
 Set up a stand outside your home at the weekend and ask your friends and neighbours to pop by for a delicious treat!